bsctl/capsule-doc/docs/content/guides/flux.md

     name: flux-system
 ```

-### Kubeconfig
+### kubeconfig

 We also need to specify on Tenant's Reconciliation resources, the `Secret` with **`kubeconfig`** configured to use the **Capsule Proxy** as the API server in order to provide the Tenant GitOps Reconciler the ability to list cluster-level resources.
-The `kubeconfig` would specify also as the token the Tenant GitOps Reconciler SA token,
+The `kubeconfig` would specify also as the token the Tenant GitOps Reconciler SA token, for example:

-For example:

 ```yaml
 apiVersion: kustomize.toolkit.fluxcd.io/v1beta2